Golem-Base/golembase-op-geth/golem-base/README.md

 ```

 This will:
-1. Create an entity with default data ("this is a test") and TTL (100 blocks)
+1. Create an entity with default data ("this is a test") and BTL (100 blocks)
 2. Sign and submit a transaction to the node
 3. Wait for the transaction to be mined
 4. Display the entity key when successful